 <div class="calculation">1 plus 2 = 3</div>

 There is one weird part of interpolation: HTML tag escaping.
 Instead of escape symbols, we use special mnemonic symbols.
-This is done for security reasons: if you output the tags “as is”, there's a high probability that unwanted tags will be inserted.
+It works that way for security reasons: if you output the tags as is, there is a risk that someone can insert unwanted tags:

 - const html = "<p>Paragraph text</p>";